code-423n4/2023-12-revolutionprotocol/README.md

 ## Out of scope

 All the contracts not mentioned in scope including all test files.
-Any issues that were raised in the previous 2 Nouns audits.
-Findings [here](https://github.com/code-423n4/2023-07-nounsdao-findings/blob/main/report.md) and [here](https://github.com/code-423n4/2022-08-nounsdao-findings/blob/main/report.md).

 Any issues or improvements on how we integrate with the out of scope contracts is in scope.